 Beware of the Name Game.

-This cancerous cat has an excellent chance to recover because all the remedies are safe, natural, gentle, and have a long history of improving the health of cats.
+This cancerous cat or dog has an excellent chance to recover because all the remedies are safe, natural, gentle, and have a long history of improving the health of cats and dogs.
 Yet, the holistic vet never needed to know that cancer was present.
 It wasn’t the name or the lack of a name that made a difference.
-The difference is found in an attunement: Cat, feline, mammal, herb, tree, and everything that grows upon the Mother Earth.
+The difference is found in an attunement: Cat, feline, dog, canine, pet, mammal, herb, hemp, tree, and everything that grows upon the Mother Earth.

 Beware the Wizards of Words.
 It is not about the mumbo jumbo.
 It is about successfully treating cancer, Aids, lymphoma, leukemia and the other so-called incurable diseases with safe, gentle, natural, and time-tested remedies.